MDU-PHL/abritamr/README.md

 | Species_obs | Species observed (supplied in input file) |
 | Species_exp | Species expected (supplied in input file) |
 | db_version | Version of the AMRFinderPlus DB used |

+* `MMS184_runid.xlsx` output is a spreadsheet with the different drug resistance mechanims and the corresponding interpretation (based on validation of genotype and phenotype) for drug-classes relevant to reporting of anti-microbial resistance in _Salmonella enterica_ (other species will be added as validation of genotype vs phenotype is performed).

+* Ampicillin
+* Cefotaxime (ESBL)
+* Cefotaxime (AmpC)
+* Tetracycline
+* Gentamicin
+* Kanamycin
+* Streptomycin
+* Sulfathiazole
+* Trimethoprim
+* Trim-Sulpha
+* Chloramphenicol
+* Ciprofloxacin
+* Meropenem
+* Azithromycin
+* Aminoglycosides (RMT)
+* Colistin